Skip to Content

 Clip rings

-Clip rings are another type of curtain hook that looks similar to S-hooks.
-The curtain hooks may be seen through the draperies.
+Clip rings are another type that looks similar to S-hooks.
+They may be seen through the draperies.
 They are available in both plain and fancy forms.

-These hooks are commonly used to hang shower curtains, but they are also obtainable for some other curtain styles that include a buttonhole through which to slide the ring.
+They are commonly used to hang shower curtains, but they are also obtainable for some other styles that include a buttonhole through which to slide the ring.

-This is a common curtain hook style that is gaining popularity for use in interior design beyond the bathroom.
-It is indeed a versatile design that fits over any curtain rod with a lower diameter in comparison to a curtain ring hook.
+This is a common style that is gaining popularity for use in interior design beyond the bathroom.
+It is indeed a versatile design that fits over any rod with a lower diameter in comparison to a ring hook.

 Clip ring clasp hooks